 If you want to travel out of the country longer than this amount and want coverage, then you should sign up for Medoc’s Supplemental Plan.
 This way, you can get coverage for a longer amount of time.

-However, you are still limited by the maximum amount of days you get coverage according to your territory or province’s health plan.
+However, you are still limited by the maximum number of days you get coverage according to your territory or province’s health plan.

 Whether you need the best travel insurance for seniors over 70 or for seniors 70 and under, Medipac also offers annual plans that can work for you.
 These plans are called the Medipac Annual Plans.

 With these plans, you can take unlimited trips abroad.
-One plan gives you the option of traveling abroad for 23 days, while the other plan gives you the option of traveling abroad for 33 days.
+One plan gives you the option of travelling abroad for 23 days, while the other plan gives you the option of travelling abroad for 33 days.